Email Validation using Laravel DNS Validation

 DNS Validation

-To properly validate email and filter entered emails like harry@gmail and [email protected], there is an inbuilt functionality in laravel i.e. DNS validator.
+To properly validate emails and filter entered emails like harry@gmail and [email protected], there is an inbuilt functionality in Laravel i.e. DNS validator.
 To apply that validator all you need to do is change email validation as follows:

 'email' => 'email'